oroinc/documentation/user_guide/multi_channel_overview.rst

   This way, all the information that belongs to a specific customer identity record is bound to it.

-- Each customer identity record must be assigned to a specific record of the :ref:`Account <multi-channel-account>` entity.
+- Each customer identity record must be assigned to a specific record of the :ref:`Account <user-guide-accounts>` entity.
 One account may contain information of several customer identity records, regardless of their channels.

   This way, account can be used to create a 360-degree view of customer data for a person, group of people,